hsheikhm/mean-stack-app/README.md

 # mean-stack-app
-Basis to building an app using the MEAN stack: MongoDB, ExpressJS, AngularJS, NodeJS
+Building a RESTful API using the MEAN stack: MongoDB, ExpressJS, AngularJS, NodeJS